mig-hub/web-utils/README.md

 `pluralize(string)`
 -------------------

-Pluralize simple words.
-Just override when necessary.
+Find a plural version for words.
+It is meant to deal with most common cases and therefore is not exhaustive.

 `singularize(string)`
 -------------------

-Singularize simple words.
-Just override when necessary.
+Basically the opposite of `pluralize`.

 `dasherize_class_name(string)`
 ------------------------------

-Dasherize class names.
+Turns class names into a dasherized version (e.g. `"web-utils"`).
 Module separator is a double dash.
-So `BlogArticle::Comment` becomes `blog-article--comment`.
+So `"BlogArticle::Comment"` becomes `"blog-article--comment"`.
-Also for simplicity, it does not gather accronyms. e.g. `net--f-t-p`.
+Also for simplicity, it does not try to be clever with accronyms.
+So `"Net::FTP"` returns `"net--f-t-p"`.
 This is useful for urls or creating CSS class names or IDs.

 `undasherize_class_name(string)`
 --------------------------------

-Basically the opposite.
+Basically the opposite of `dasherize_class_name`.

 `resolve_class_name(string, context=Kernel)`
 --------------------------------------------

 It takes the class name as a string and returns the class.
-You can pass a class name with modules as well (e.g. "Net::FTP").
+You can pass a class name with modules as well (e.g. `"Net::FTP"`).
 This is actually the main reason why there is a `context` argument, because it uses recursion to do this.
 But `context` is still useful otherwise.